prestonharberts/bib/Bible/luke2.md

 ###### 28
 Simeon took him in his arms and blessed God, saying,
 ###### 29
->  “ Now, according to your word, Sovereign Lord, permit your servant to depart in peace.
+> “Now, according to your word, Sovereign Lord, permit your servant to depart in peace.
 ###### 30
->  “ For my eyes have seen your salvation
+> “For my eyes have seen your salvation
 ###### 31
->  “ That you have prepared in the presence of all peoples:
+> “That you have prepared in the presence of all peoples:
 ###### 32
->  “ A light,
+> “A light,
->  “ For revelation to the Gentiles,
+> “For revelation to the Gentiles,
->  “ And for glory to your people Israel.”
+> “And for glory to your people Israel.”
 ###### ¶ 33
 So the child’s father and mother were amazed at what was said about him.
 ###### 34